imagej/imagej.github.io/_pages/users/CrossSectionalAnalyzer.md

 3\.
 Put Cross\_Sectional\_Analyzer.jar inside the ImageJ/plugins/Filters folder, and restart imageJ.

 4\.
 Once ImageJ opens, open an image to analyze, and calibrate the image.
-To run the plugin, use Plugins&gt;Filters&gt;Cross Sectional Analyzer.
+To run the plugin, use {% include bc path="Plugins|Filters|Cross Sectional Analyzer" %}.

 *Description*: This plugin takes in an image of muscle fibers, outlines and numbers all of the fibers, and outputs a table of each fiber's area as well as an RGB Color image of the numbered fiber outlines on a black background.